nylas/nylas-mail/CONTRIBUTING.md

 2. Once you've installed the sync engine, add accounts by running the inbox-auth script.
 For Gmail accounts, the syntax is simple: `bin/inbox-auth you@gmail.com`

-3. Start the sync engine, and also start the API via `bin/inbox-api`.
+3. Start the sync engine by running `bin/inbox-start` and the API via `bin/inbox-api`.

 4. After you've linked accounts to the Sync Engine, open or create a file at `~/.nylas/config.cson`.
 This is the config file that N1 reads at launch.